-We know that doctors and patients look to us to provide accurate and balanced information about our products.
+We know that health care providers and patients look to us to provide accurate and balanced information about our products and services.

 We adhere to strict ethical sales and marketing practices in all our businesses, whether pharmaceuticals, vaccines or animal health.

-The best way for health care companies to provide product information is to maintain informative and ethical professional relationships with health care providers.
+One of the ways we provide product information is by maintaining informative and ethical professional relationships with health care providers.
 Our interactions with providers, other customers and consumers are governed by laws and regulations, and by our long-standing global Code of Conduct, “Our Values and Standards.”
 We enforce these external and internal standards through our Global Compliance Program.

 |1.
 OPDP: Since September 2011, the Division of Drug Marketing, Advertising and Communication (DDMAC) is now the Office of Prescription Drug Promotion (OPDP).|

 2. APLB: Advertising and Promotional Labeling Branch (APLB) of the FDA Center for Biologics Evaluation and Research.